-ABSOLUTLEY.
-We will never make you be present for care if you choose not to, but we have an open door policy at Parkview Pediatric Dentistry.
+ABSOLUTELY.
+We welcome you to accompany your child back for all treatments.
+We will never make you be present for care if you choose not to, but we have an open-door policy at Parkview Pediatric Dentistry.

-However, there are guidelines that we have found to help children master their dental appointments.
+It is our primary focus to help your child master the dental appointment.
+Here are a few simple guidelines that we have found to help children master their dental appointments.

-- Some children do perform better when a parent isn’t present.
+Some children do perform better when a parent isn’t present.
 If this is found to be the case our doctors will discuss different methods to help your child master the dental appointment.

-It is our primary focus to help your child master the dental appointment.
-If there are any special requests for care or you have questions regarding guidelines for parents please discuss those with us prior to the appointment.
+Special Requests: If there are any special requests for care or you have questions regarding guidelines for parents please discuss those with us prior to the appointment.

 When the first tooth appears, or no later than their first birthday.
 Pediatric dentists focus on prevention and research shows that children who visit the dentist earlier are less likely to have tooth decay.

 Does this mean that all kids need to see a pediatric dentist?
 Absolutely not.
-Many general dentists are great treating children.
-We work closely with our dental community to partner in providing the best care for your children and help them understand specific needs of the pediatric population.
+Many general dentists are great for treating children.
+We work closely with our dental community to partner in providing the best care for your children and help other area dentists understand the specific needs of the pediatric population.